10. Assessing the effect of a new Light Rail Transit line in the Tel-Aviv Metropolitan Area

 10.4.
 Transit accessibility, service area maps

 10.4.1.
-From/To-accessibility, fixed-time arrival/departure
+Transit accessibility, fixed-time arrival/departure

-Maximum waiting time at the first PT stop = 10 min
+at the initial stop = 10 min

-Maximum waiting time at the transfer stop = 5 min
+at the transfer stop = 5 min

 Maximum travel time = 45 min